 Before we get to the meat of it, a few disclaimers:

 This is a guide for how to use Mids’ Reborn, not how to build super OP characters.
 Go to the Archetype forums for those discussions.

 Mids’ Reborn is only a near perfect representation of the game.
 The dev team has put in a ton of effort, but Mids’ has been passed down through at least 3 development teams over the years and not everything is as easy as changing a couple numbers around.
-There may be rare cases where Mids’ says you can do something you cannot do in game, or where numbers don't perfectly match.
+There may be cases where Mids’ says you can do something you cannot do in game, or where numbers don't perfectly match.

 No the UI does not get any bigger.

 With that out of the way, let’s dive in!